Azul3DInc/ClangToStringTemplate/README.md

 This allows the tool to include the dependencies to fully parse your code with Clang.

+## Installation

+Run ./setup.sh in ClangToStringTemplate.
+The script will output the path to your jar.
+Modify your `config.json` in cpp-gen to include the jar path.
+If you're using the Vim Plugin, you'll need to modify cpp-gen where you store your vim plugins.

 ## Example Mock Generation

 ClangToStringTemplate includes mock generation for interfaces as a fully functioning example demonstrating its usage.